-With more than 10 years of experience, Ryan Johnson’s project experience ranges from higher education facilities to commercial buildings and parking decks.
-He is the leader of our internal Tech Studio, which strives to leverage current and future technology to facilitate design, collaboration, exploration, and workflow.
+With more than 15 years of experience, Ryan Johnson’s project experience ranges from higher education facilities to commercial buildings and parking decks.
+He founded and led our internal Tech Studio for five years.

 “The more intimate a craftsman is with their tools and materials, the better the product they create.
 The tools and our relationship with them have such a strong connection with what we are able to create.
 As architects the tools we use is technology.
 It wasn’t that way 20 years ago but it is now.”

 But technology comes second to architecture for him.
 He is most interested in applying technology as it relates to the building envelope.
 “For me, the facade is the most exciting part of a building.
 Not only does it impact the look and aesthetics of the building, but it affects building performance, daylighting and energy use.”